ThatCoolCoder/spnr.js/editorDocumentation/utilityScripts.md

 ## Compiling

 spnr.js is written in vanilla JavaScript with no fancy buildsystem.
 Instead it's "compiled" by a small Python program - `/scripts/compiler.py`.
 It reads a list of files to append to each other from `/scripts/inputFiles.txt`.
-Upon running, it will ask to make sure that you have updated the version numbers as needed (press CTRL+C to quit at this stage).
-It will write the compiled library to `/build/spnr.js`.
+While doing this, it also replaces all instances of `$$spnr-version$$` with the version from `package.json` It will write the compiled library to `/build/spnr.js`.

 ## Minifying